 Jane Schapiro

-Enough with Victor Frankl
+Enough with Viktor Frankl

 and his search for meaning.